⚡ Quick answer

 Shaken (車検) — Japan's Mandatory Vehicle Inspection

-| Vehicle age | Typical shaken cost (pass) | Owner's likely decision |
+| Vehicle age | Typical shaken cost | Owner's likely decision |

 | 1–3 years | ¥60,000–¥80,000 (~$400–$530) | Pay and continue — car value far exceeds cost |

-| 4–7 years | ¥80,000–¥130,000 (~$530–$870) | Usually pay — car still worth it |
+| 4–7 years | ¥80,000–¥130,000 (~$530–$870) | Usually pay — car still worth the cost |

 | 8–12 years | ¥130,000–¥250,000 (~$870–$1,670) | Many choose to sell at auction instead |

-| Over 12 years | ¥200,000–¥400,000+ (~$1,330–$2,670) | Most sell at auction — cost exceeds car value |
+| Over 12 years | ¥200,000–¥400,000+ (~$1,330–$2,670) | Most sell at auction — cost may exceed car value |

-How a Japanese Car Auction Works
+How a Japanese car auction works

 1

-Vehicle arrives at auction house
+Vehicle arrives at the auction house

 2

-Independent inspector examines the vehicle
+JAAI-certified inspector examines the vehicle

 3

-Auction sheet is created and uploaded
+Auction sheet created and uploaded

 4